 Shoreham Harbour Joint Area Action Plan

 The Shoreham Harbour Joint Area Action Plan (JAAP) will be a key planning document and will form part of the Development Plan for both Brighton & Hove and Adur.
-On 31 May 2018 the plan was submitted to the Secretary of State for public examination in Summer 2018 by an independent inspector.
+On 31 May 2018 the plan was submitted to the Secretary of State for public examination in summer 2018 by an independent inspector.
 Examination hearings have now taken place and a consultation on modifications to the plan will take place from 21 January to 4 March.
 It is anticpated the plan will be formally adopted later in 2019.

 More information is available on the Shoreham Harbour Regeneration page.

 Planning applications are considered against the policies set out in The National Planning Policy Framework, policies in the City Plan Part One (adopted in March 2016) and the remaining retained policies in the Brighton & Hove Adopted Local Plan (adopted 2005).
 Minerals and Waste matters are dealt with jointly by East Sussex County Council, South Downs National Park Authority and Brighton & Hove County Council.